shinoj-kr/Prompt-Engineering-Portfolio/README.md

 High Creativity : Create an original, memorable, and emotionally engaging tagline that highlights sustainability and encourages consumers to choose an eco-friendly lifestyle.

+#### Refined Prompt: 2
+Role Assignment: You are a Senior Marketing Copywriter specializing in sustainable and eco-friendly consumer brands.

+Context Setting : Generate a creative marketing tagline for a new eco-friendly water bottle brand

+Target Audience : General Public

+Clear Goal : Public should get attracted towards the tagline.

+Output Format : Single catchy tagline.

+Tone : Exciting, Inspirational, and Environmentally Conscious

+Length Constraints : 6-8 words.

+Creativity Level:
+High.
+Create an original, memorable, and emotionally engaging tagline that highlights sustainability and encourages consumers to choose an eco-friendly lifestyle.

+Constraints and Rules :

+* Be easy to remember and suitable for a broad audience.

+* Avoid complex or technical terms.

+Positive Instructions:

+* Make the tagline unique and brandable.

+* Use powerful and inspiring words.

+* Create an emotional connection with eco-conscious consumers.

+Negative Instructions:

+* Do not copy or closely resemble existing famous brand taglines.

+* Do not use clichés or overused marketing phrases.

+* Do not create negative, fear-based, or guilt-inducing messages.

+* Do not make unrealistic environmental claims.

+#### LLM Output to the Refined Prompt: 2

+Flow Pure.
+Live Green.
+Choose Tomorrow.

 ### 1.2 Iteration Documentation
 ### 1.3 Role and Context Analysis